Gchouchou/q-capf/README.md

 `query_env.q` contains the `q` lambda used to scrape from the live session.
 It returns a json string of a similar format to `builtins.json`.
 Since namespaces are simply dictionaries, there is no difference between a dictionary and a namespace inside a dictionary.
-Beacuse of this issue, `query_env.q` does not scrape deeper than one layer inside the namespace.
+Because of this issue, `query_env.q` does not scrape deeper than one layer inside the namespace.
 There is no distinction between a sub namespace and a dictionary.